The Five Greatest Warriors: Synopsis

 As Wolf and Mao arrive at Easter Island on the Chinese aircraft carriers amidst the massive storms caused by the approach of the Dark Sun, they find they are too late - Carnivore is already at the final Vertex.
 They enter just as Jack arrives.
 Unable to land his plane, Jack crash-lands outside the entrance to the Vertex, moments before a tsunami hurls the plane into the entrance towards the Vertex.
 Teetering over the edge of a funnel-shaped room containing the Vertex, Jack drives the broken Halicarnassus down the slope towards Carnivore, bypassing Wolf and Mao who are navigating the traps along the funnel's path, crashing into the wall of the balcony overlooking the precipice and the abyss.
 From the plane, Jack mounts one of its turrets and fires upon Carnivore and his men, killing them but sparing Cassidy, Iolanthe and Alexander.

 As the Dual Equinox begins, Jack and Lily head to the summit of the Vertex to place the Pillar, so that Lily can read the incantation from the Twin Tablets.
 The Machine initiates as she does so, firing out a beam of light to repel the energy of the Dark Star.
-Removing the Pillar from the summit, however, grants Lily with its reward - Power.
+Removing the Pillar from the summit, however, grants Lily its reward - Power.
 Overcome with cosmic power generated by the Pillar, she murders Mao, his soldiers and Cassidy.
 As she turns on Alexander and Iolanthe, Jack breaks her out of her trance, and she faints, dropping the Pillar on to the balcony.

 Wolf, having survived Lily's rampage, tries to persuade Jack into picking up the Pillar and using its power for good.
 Believing there to be no true benevolent leaders, Jack refuses, forcing Wolf to make a lunge for the Pillar.
 Jack, seeing this, knocks it over the edge into the abyss, and as Wolf desperately tries to save the Pillar, the Halicarnassus, rocked from its resting place during Lily's rampage, falls on to the balcony.
 Jack saves Lily and jumps to solid ground, just as the giant plane bowls Wolf over the edge and into the abyss.
 It is here that Jack realises that the vision he saw in Japan was not of his death, but of his father's, whose blood was on the Pillar at the time.
 Leaving the Vertex, Jack, Lily, Iolanthe and Alexander are rescued by the Sea Ranger.

 Arriving in New Zealand, Iolanthe departs back to England, while Alexander stays with Sky Monster's parents.
 Jack and Lily return to Carnivore's Siberian lair to free their friends, only to find they have already been released by Pooh Bear, Stretch, Sky Monster and the Twins.
 Jack and Zoe reconcile, and Pooh Bear reports of his brother's deeds and death to his father.